antonshilov/splashio/README.md

 * run `./gradlew assembleDebug`
 * You're good to go! :)

+To run tests and lint checks execute `./gradlew check`

 ## References
 Thanks to [@hitherejoe](https://github.com/hitherejoe) for his cool example of Clean Architecture approach for android